neilbaldwin/VOLDRED/readme.md

 You'll also need Touch OSC, and a device to run it on.
 And some sort of MIDI device.
 And a MIDI cable.
 You know the score.

-> [!NOTE]
-> Touch OSC
+>[!info]
-> You have to pay for Touch OSC on mobile devices but **you can download it for a free, unrestricted trial** on desktop computers.
+You have to pay for Touch OSC on mobile devices but **you can download it for a free, unrestricted trial** on desktop computers.
 The mobile version is about $15.

 If you don't already own [Touch OSC](https://hexler.net/touchosc) I can't express strongly enough how good it is.
 Plus, the developers, Hexler, are hardworking independent artists in their own right and these kind of people benefit from our support where we can.
 I am in no way affiliated to them or paid by them: they just make really good stuff for audio and visual artists.